inkle/ink/README.md

 # License

 **ink** is released under the MIT license.
 Although we don't require attribution, we'd love to know if you decide to use **ink** a project!
 Let us know on [Twitter](http://www.twitter.com/inkleStudios) or [by email](mailto:info@inklestudios.com).

+[Newtonsoft's Json.NET](http://www.newtonsoft.com/json) is included, and also has the MIT License.

 ### The MIT License (MIT)
 Copyright (c) 2016 inkle Ltd.